 (b) while satisfied that it is not necessary for the person to be subject to electronic monitoring.

-[Section 19A inserted by No. 58 of 2012 s.
+[Section 19A inserted: No. 58 of 2012 s.
 6.]

 19B.
 Curfew

 (1) The purpose of a curfew is to allow for the movements of a person subject to a supervision order to be restricted during periods when there is a risk of the person committing a serious sexual offence.